Ipay4all/Fullstack-Coding-Challenge/README.md

 3. Deploy both the frontend and backend of your application using free hosting services like Netlify, Heroku, etc.
 4. Create a pull request in this repository to submit your solution.
 You will be assigned as the reviewer.

-## Timeframe

-You are given a time frame of 3 hours to complete this coding challenge.
-Please note that the focus will be on the quality and accuracy of your solution rather than the speed of completion.
-If you require additional time, please inform us in advance.